biigm/Events_manager/README.md

 *   use newest ECMAScript functionality without the risk of not supporting older browsers (babel loader),
 *   process sass code to css format,
 *   test project with dev-server which allowed me to see instant changes in page after saving the file,
-*   build the whole page in build folder which is ready to deploy on the server.
+*   build the whole page in separate folder which is ready to deploy on the server.

 ## Sass